FM-G-CAM: A Holistic Approach for Explainable AI in Computer Vision: Method

-As shown in Figure \ref{fig:l2-norm-comparison}, L2-normalisation across class gradient maps makes FM-G-CAM sensitive and unbiased, especially in the presence of classes with relatively lower weighted activations, while remaining accurate based on the content of the image.
+As shown in Figure \ref{fig:l2-norm-comparison}, $L_2$-normalisation across class gradient maps makes FM-G-CAM both sensitive and unbiased, especially when some classes have relatively low-weighted activations, while remaining accurate with respect to the image content.
+Mathematically, raw gradients from deeper convolutional layers can exhibit severe scale disparities across class predictions.
+Standard Min-Max scaling or $L_1$-normalisation would cause classes with mathematically dominant but spatially narrow activations to disproportionately overshadow secondary classes. $L_2$-normalisation \ref{eq:fm-gcam-final-eq} acts as a non-linear regulariser, penalising disproportionately extreme activation spikes and smoothing the distribution of the fused maps.
+This ensures that the qualitative visual map remains faithful to the spatial distribution of features rather than being skewed by raw numerical gradient explosion.

 Also, as explained in the algorithm \ref{alg:fm-g-cam-generation}, normalisation is applied only after the filtering process.
-This allows filtering to be done based on raw gradient-weighted activations, independent of the normalisation process.
-L2-normalisation also helps to reduce unwanted noise, as shown in figure \ref{fig:fmgcam-process}.
+This allows filtering to be done based on raw gradient-weighted activations, independent of the normalisation process. $L_2$-normalisation also helps to reduce unwanted noise, as shown in Figure \ref{fig:fmgcam-process}.
 This is because it is applied across the saliency maps by comparing the values against each other.